nodejs/undici/docs/api/Client.md

 * **connect** `ConnectOptions | Function | null` (optional) - Default: `null`.
 * **strictContentLength** `Boolean` (optional) - Default: `true` - Whether to treat request content length mismatches as errors.
 If true, an error is thrown when the request content-length header doesn't match the length of the request body.
 * **interceptors** `{ Client: DispatchInterceptor[] }` - Default: `[RedirectInterceptor]` - A list of interceptors that are applied to the dispatch method.
 Additional logic can be applied (such as, but not limited to: 302 status code handling, authentication, cookies, compression and caching).
 Note that the behavior of interceptors is Experimental and might change at any given time.
+* **autoSelectFamily**: `boolean` (optional) - Default: depends on local Node version, on Node 18.13.0 and above is `false`.
+Enables a family autodetection algorithm that loosely implements section 5 of [RFC 8305](https://tools.ietf.org/html/rfc8305#section-5).
+See [here](https://nodejs.org/api/net.html#socketconnectoptions-connectlistener) for more details.
+This option is ignored if not supported by the current Node version.
+* **autoSelectFamilyAttemptTimeout**: `number` - Default: depends on local Node version, on Node 18.13.0 and above is `250`.
+The amount of time in milliseconds to wait for a connection attempt to finish before trying the next address when using the `autoSelectFamily` option.
+See [here](https://nodejs.org/api/net.html#socketconnectoptions-connectlistener) for more details.

 #### Parameter: `ConnectOptions`